-Our nominating and corporate governance committee is responsible for reviewing with the Board, on an annual basis, the appropriate characteristics, skills, and experience required for the Board as a whole and its individual members.
-In evaluating the suitability of individual candidates (both new candidates and current members), the nominating and corporate governance committee, in recommending candidates for election, and the Board, in approving (and, in the case of vacancies, appointing) such candidates, will consider factors, including the following:
+Our nominating and corporate governance committee is responsible for reviewing with the Board, on an annual basis, the appropriate skills, experience and characteristics required for the Board as a whole and its individual members.
+In evaluating the suitability of individual candidates (both new candidates and current members), the nominating and corporate governance committee, in recommending candidates for election, and the Board, in approving (and, in the case of vacancies, appointing) such candidates, will consider personal and professional integrity, and ethics along with other factors the committee may deem to be relevant, such as:

-- personal and professional integrity, ethics, and values; - experience in corporate management, such as serving as an officer or former officer of a publicly-held company; - experience as a board member of another publicly-held company; - professional and academic experience relevant to our industry; - strong leadership skills;

-- diversity of background and perspective, including but not limited to, with respect to age, gender, race, place of residence, and specialized experience; - · experience in finance and accounting and/or executive compensation practices; and - whether the candidate has the time required for preparation, participation and attendance at Board meetings and committee meetings, if applicable.
+- experience in corporate management, such as serving as an officer or former officer of a publicly held company; - experience as a board member of another publicly held company; - professional and/or academic experience relevant to our industry; - professional leadership skills; - contribution to the range of relevant backgrounds, perspectives, experiences and expertise on the board; - experience in finance and accounting and/or executive compensation practices; and - whether the candidate has the time required for preparation, participation and attendance at Board meetings and committee meetings, if applicable.

-Currently our Board evaluates each individual in the context of the Board as a whole, with the objective of assembling a group that can best maximize the success of the business and represent stockholder interests through the exercise of sound judgment using its diversity of experience in these various areas.
-Four of the seven members of our current Board are either female or self-identify as members of an underrepresented community.
+Currently our Board evaluates each individual in the context of the Board as a whole, with the objective of assembling a group that can best maximize the success of the business and represent stockholder interests through the exercise of sound judgment using its range of experience in these various areas.

 Other than the foregoing there are no stated minimum criteria for director nominees, although the nominating and corporate governance committee may also consider such other factors as it may deem to be in the best interests of our Company and our stockholders.
-The nominating and corporate governance committee does, however, believe it appropriate for at least one, and preferably, several members of our Board to meet the criteria for an "audit committee financial expert" as defined by SEC rules, and that a majority of the members of our Board meet the definition of "independent director" under Nasdaq qualification standards.
+The nominating and corporate governance committee does, however, believe it appropriate for at least one, and preferably, several members of our

+Board to meet the criteria for an "audit committee financial expert" as defined by SEC rules, and that a majority of the members of our Board meet the definition of "independent director" under Nasdaq qualification standards.
 The nominating and corporate governance committee also believes it is appropriate for our Chief Executive Officer and President to serve as a member of our Board.